 By Campbell County Health

-GILLETTE, Wyo. – Hailee Morgado was recently selected to be part of Campbell County Health’s first Journey Program cohort.
-A senior at Thunder Basin High School, Hailee will join four other high school students who are aspiring healthcare professionals through this unique educational program.
+GILLETTE, Wyo.- Tynelle Fields was recently selected to be part of Campbell County Health’s first Journey Program cohort.
+A Campbell County High School senior, Tynelle, will join four other high school students who are aspiring healthcare professionals through this unique education program.

-Join us in congratulating Hailee on her admission to the Journey Program.
-Stay tuned for more as she launches her healthcare career and becomes a leader in the next generation of what it means to embody Excellence Every Day!
+Join us in congratulating Tynelle on her admission to the Journey Program and stay tuned for more as she launches her healthcare career and becomes a leader in the next generation of what it means to embody Excellence Every Day!

 The Journey Program is a multi-year program that pairs education and job training.
 The 2023 cohort will enroll in professional development programs at CCH, and CCH will pay for their college classes and materials.